 That error you're getting is an incorrect public/secret key pairing.
 I've had a weird problem with the Pfsense UI + Firefox inserting a space at the end of pasting in some fields.
 Make sure you don't have an extra space at the end of any of the Dyndns fields.
 I'll dig up the test harness code I wrote to test this and send it to you.

-#9 Updated by Jason McCormick 25 days ago
+#9 Updated by Jason McCormick about 2 months ago

 - File r53-dyndns-clean.php added

 You can use the attached PHP script to test r53.class.
 I just ran everything through its paces and didn't have any issues.
 I'd appreciate any debugging you can aid to see where your setup is different.
 Replace the strings PUBKEY, PRIVKEY, ZONEID (2x), and set whatever DNS makes sense for you on line 16.

 Note: Use this test, not the one in the comment above.
 I attached the wrong file (the other one has some testing I was starting to do to support AAAA records).

 #10 Updated by Doug Twitchell about 2 months ago